 How To Purchase a Japan Rail Pass

-Starting in June 2020, a new English language website will enable travelers to purchase the new version of the JR Rail Pass, which you will pick up from any JR Ticket office when you arrive in Japan (at the airport or any major JR station).
-The new and improved JR Pass allows you to pass through automated ticket gates rather than having to show your pass to a station employee and allow you to make seat reservations online in English instead of having to do it in person at a ticket office (sometimes with staff that isn’t fluent in English).
+A wide variety of companies enable travelers to purchase the JR Rail Pass conveniently online, which you will physically pick up from any JR Ticket office when you arrive in Japan (at the airport or any major JR station).
+The JR Pass allows you to pass through automated ticket gates rather than having to show your pass to a station employee and allow you to make seat reservations online in English instead of having to do it in person at a ticket office (sometimes with staff that isn’t fluent in English).

-The cost of the new Japan Rail Pass using the website is as follows (Children 6-11 pay half price):
+The cost of the Japan Rail Pass using the official website is as follows (Children 6-11 pay half price):